 As residents of a tropical country, it’s been a common practice to take a dip in the waterfall and have some picnic afterward.

-Luckily in Kelantan, you can expect several cascading waterfalls visited by both locals and international travelers, especially during summer.
+Luckily in Kelantan, you can expect several cascading waterfalls visited by locals and international travelers, especially during summer.

-One of these amazing falls worthy of a visit is the Jelawang Waterfall, which can be found in Gunung Stong State Park in the town of Dabong in Kelantan.
+One of these fantastic falls worthy of a visit is the Jelawang Waterfall, which can be found in Gunung Stong State Park in the town of Dabong in Kelantan.
 It is also claimed to be the tallest waterfall in South East Asia.

 Spending the day at Min House Camp

 Located 6km away from Khota Bahru lies Min House Camp – a where you can do all things outdoors from water sport activities such as kayaking, river bathing, fishing, clam digging, and even firefly watching at night.

 Not only is it located in lush tropical greenery, but anyone can you can also engage in many cultural activities, including handicraft-making, cooking lessons, traditional games, and watching cultural performances.